 The Beginning of European Tourism

-Tourism and the healthcare industry in Switzerland began in the early 19th century.
+The Tourism and the healthcare industry in Switzerland began in the early 19th century.
 Before that time, most visitors were traders, politicians, pilgrims and above all (British upper class) men and a few women who travelled across Europe on their Grand Tour, passing through Switzerland.

 The political history and cantonal organisation without a monarchy or aristocracy also inspired thinkers, such as Jean-Jacques Rousseau (1712-1778) and Edward Gibbon (1737-1794).

-Alpinism started around 1800-1820 when the first Britons climbed mountains of more than 3 000 meters.
+Alpinism started around 1800-1820, when the first Britons climbed mountains of more than 3 000 meters.
 In 1857, they founded the Alpine Club in London and the Swiss Alpine Club.

 Mountain passes, coach services and the railway made the mountainous regions accessible to a broader public and Graubünden became a popular destination.

-The museum shows many artefacts from this period, hotel rooms and the way of touristic life of Lords, Ladies and other tourists (Source www.waldhaus-flims.ch).
+The museum shows many artefacts from this period, hotel rooms, and the touristic way of life of Lords, Ladies and other visitors (Source www.waldhaus-flims.ch).